niksy/knowledge/general/frontend-guidelines.md

 #### Changes to existing values

 If there is a need to change an existing name, the new name should be specific.
-For example, instead of `.article-text.big`, new name should be '.article-text.article-big`.
+For example, instead of `.article-text.big`, new name should be `.article-text.article-big`.

 All changes should be done according to the principle of "defensive programming" - it is more appropriate to extend the current component with new modifications than to modify the same that could disrupt other modules that use these components.